-The annual Gold Medal Showcase celebrates outstanding young Trinity Laban musicians.
+The annual Gold Medal Showcase celebrates outstanding Trinity Laban musicians.

-Competitors are nominated by the Heads of each Faculty of Music Department for their exceptional musical flair and professionalism, and all receive a Trinity Laban Director’s Prize for Achievement in recognition of this.
+Finalists are nominated by the Heads of Department for their exceptional musical flair and professionalism, and all receive a Director’s Prize for Achievement in recognition of this.

-The Adjudicators for the 2019 Trinity Laban Gold medal were Founder, Artistic and Executive Director of the Chineke!
-Foundation and Honorary Fellow and Visiting Professor of Double Bass at Trinity Laban Chi-chi Nwanoku OBE, and President of Decca Records UK, Trinity Laban alum and Governor Rebecca Allen.
+The competition is judged by a panel of Trinity Laban staff and industry experts, which in previous years has included President of EMI Rebecca Allen and Founder, Artistic and Executive Director of the Chineke!
+Foundation and Honorary Fellow and Visiting Professor of Double Bass at Trinity Laban Chi-chi Nwanoku OBE.

 Previous Gold Medal winners